slinGitHub/CheckInsetWeb/index.md

 Visit the [FAQ](faq.md) page.

 ### Disclaimer
-Checkmate was not written for commercial purposes and is published as open source.
+CheckInset was not written for commercial purposes and is published as open source.
 Therefore I will not take any responsibility for using this app.

-Copyright by N.B., Sept 2022
+Copyright by N.B., Sept 2025
 (slincheckmate(at)gmail.com)